ohall/model-eval/README.md

    # In packages/server directory
    cp .env.example .env
    # Edit .env and add your API keys and other configuration

+   # Important: If port 8000 is already in use, change PORT to another value (e.g., 8001)
+   # If MongoDB is unavailable, the server will continue to run with limited functionality
    ```

 4. Start the development servers: